cc6-ject/ject-backend/README.md

 ## Demo Page

-[Demo Page](https://ject.netlify.com/) is here !
-You can practice public speaking app !
+[Demo Page](https://ject.netlify.com/) is here!
+You can practice public speaking!

 ## Setup

-If you want to try JECT on your local machine, follow this instruction.
+If you want to try JECT on your local machine, follow the instructions below.

 ### Installation